Tchibo/sap-developer-roadmap/abap-developer-roadmap/Connectivity/OData.md

-- [ ] #todo Advantages of OData in general
-- [ ] #todo Mention CDS & RAP?
-- [ ] #todo OData = standard way to go for custom developments

-**Open Data Protocol (OData)** is an open standard developed by Microsoft as REST based data access via HTTP.
-REST ensures resource-oriented URLs and the correct use of HTTP verbs (GET, POST, etc.) for each action.
-OData builds on this and standardizes the request pattern, adding uniform query options for paging (`$top`, `$skip`), filtering (`$filter`), and sorting (`$orderby`).
+Developed by Microsoft, the **Open Data Protocol (OData)** is an open standard for REST-based data access via HTTP.
+It is built upon core REST principles, which ensure resource-oriented URLs and the correct use of HTTP verbs (GET, POST, etc.) for each action.

-OData is provided in two versions: V2 was widely used in the past.
-=> Offen: hat V2 noch eine Daseinsberechtigung abseits das es nicht alle Standard APIs als V4 gibt?
-Check gen Arjo
+The protocol provides a set of common rules to standardize request patterns.
+This includes uniform query options for common tasks like paging (`$top`, `$skip`), filtering (`$filter`), and sorting (`$orderby`).

+Its primary benefit lies in exposing backend data in a standardized, queryable, and discoverable way, significantly reducing the custom code needed on both client and server.
+This makes OData the standard choice for custom development, since it perfectly suited for building synchronous web API's as well as UI services for SAP Fiori.
+These can be set up based on Core Data Services as well as Restful Application Programming.

-The new version V4 provides a bunch of advantages like better metadata compression, more sophisticated queries, sorting and filter mechanisms.
+ While the older V2 version was widely used in the past, the new V4 version offers a range of advantages, including better metadata compression and more sophisticated query, sorting, and filter mechanisms. therefore only the newer v4 version should be used.

 ```
     "results" : [